JADES Imaging of GN-z11: Revealing the Morphology and Environment of a Luminous Galaxy 430 Myr After the Big Bang: Interpretations of the Spectral Energy Distribution

 \subsection{Methods}

-We analyze the SEDs with three different spectral synthesis codes.
+We analyze the SEDs with three different spectral synthesis codes, fixing the redshift to the spectroscopic redshift of 10.60 throughout.
 The first is Prospector \citep{johnson21}, which we use for the figures in this paper.
 Prospector computes stellar population synthesis combined with a model of nebular line and continuum emission as well as dust attenuation, comparing to the data with a Bayesian formalism and using Markov Chain Monte Carlo to quantify the posterior.
 Here we utilize a similar setup as in \citet[][see also \citealt{tacchella22, whitler23_sfh}]{tacchella22_highz}.
 Specifically, we assume a non-parametric star-formation history with 6 time bins and a bursty continuity prior.
 We put them at $0-5$ Myr, $5-10$ Myr and the 4 bins are logarithmically-spaced up to $z=20$.
 We adopt a single metallicity for both stars and gas, assuming a truncated log-normal centered on $\log(Z/Z_{\odot})=-1.5$ with width of 0.5, minimum of $-2.0$ and maximum of 0.0.
-We allow the amount of dust attenuation to vary, and to account for uncertainties in the geometry of dust extinction we also include a single-parameter variation in the attenuation law as a multiplicative factor of the \citet{calzetti07} law.
+We model dust attenuation using a two-component dust attenuation model with a flexible attenuation curve.
+The first component is a birth-cloud component in our model that attenuates nebular emission and stellar emission only from stars formed in the last 10 Myr (attenuation law is a power law with a slope of $-1$).
+The second component is a diffuse component that has a variable attenuation curve and attenuates all stellar and nebular emission from the galaxy.
+The variation in the attenuation law is modeled as a multiplicative factor of the \citet{calzetti07} law in order to account for uncertainties in the geometry of dust extinction.
 For the stellar population synthesis we adopt the MIST isochrones \citep{choi16} that include effects of stellar rotation but not binaries, and assume a \citet{chabrier03} initial mass function (IMF) between 0.08 and 120 M$_\odot$.
 No Ly-$\alpha$ emission line is added to the model, to account for resonant absorption effects.
 This assumption might be too simplistic given the Ly-$\alpha$ detection in the spectrum \citep{bunker23}.
 However, we estimate that this will not affect our SED fits significantly since this line contributes only at the 0.05 mag level, while we put an error floor of 5\% on the photometry.
 The rest of the nebular emission (emission lines and continuum) is self-consistently modeled \citep{byler17} with two parameters, the gas-phase metallicity (tied to the stellar metallicity) and the ionization parameter (uniform prior in $-4<\log(U)<-1$).

 As these data for GN-z11 fall mostly in the rest-UV, the broadband photometry is less sensitive to the presence of very strong emission lines.
 In particular, the strong [OIII], H$\beta$, and H$\alpha$ lines fall redward of our wavelength range.
 However, some contribution from bluer lines in the F444W band is expected; this will be quantified in \citet{bunker23}.